gunrock/gunrock/doc/building_gunrock.md

 test files of calling Gunrock APIs are located at `gunrock/shared_lib_tests`.

 Alternatively, you can build gunrock using individual `Makefiles` under `gunrock/test/primitive_name` and simply type `make`.
-You can either run the test for all primitives by typing `make test` in the build directory, or do your own testings manually.
+You can either run the test for all primitives by typing `make test` or `ctest` in the build directory, or do your own testings manually.